neurord/stochdiff/README.rst

 .. code-block:: bash

-   java - jar NeuroRD.jar model.xml model.out
+   java -jar NeuroRD.jar model.xml [output]

-where NeuroRD.jar file contain the NeuroRD executable byte-code, model.xml is the model file (“master” file that specifies the other files) and model.out is the main output file.
-If additional output files are specified using the output scheme file, their names will be created by suffix appending to the main output file name.
-If no model.out file is specified, then the default output file names is the input file name without the .xml suffix.
+where `NeuroRD.jar` file contain the NeuroRD executable byte-code and `model.xml` is the model file (“master” file that specifies the other files).
+The optional argument `output` specifies the base name of output files; their names will be created by suffix appending to the main output file name: `output.out`, `output.h5`, `output.log`, ...
+If the last argument is ommitted, the output name is the input file name without the .xml suffix.
 A number of messages will be printed at execution time.
-The same set of messages is printed to standard output and to a log file (the log file has the same name as the model file, except the “.log” extension).
+The same set of messages is printed to standard output and to the log file (`output.log`).

-1) The java executable is in the PATH for the current user in UNIX.
+1) The `java` executable is in the `PATH` for the current user in UNIX.
-2) NeuroRD.jar and model.xml are located in the same directory from where the command is issued or the full paths for these files have to be included as well.
+2) `NeuroRD.jar` and `model.xml` are located in the same directory from where the command is issued or the full paths for these files have to be included as well.
-3) Model.out is in the same directory from where the command is issued or the full path for the output file has to be included as well.
+3) `output` is in the same directory from where the command is issued or the full path for the output file has to be included as well.

-Three (or more) output files are generated.
-One is the model.out file, which contains every molecule in every subvolume at a time interval specified by output interval.
+With the default options, output is written as a set of text files and three (or more) output files are generated.
+One is the `model.out` file, which contains every molecule in every subvolume at a time interval specified by output interval.
 A second is the mesh file, which lists four xyz coordinates, depth and volume of every mesh element in the system.
 This can be used to check the morphology, and to convert from molecule quantity to concentration.
-The third file (or files) are those specified in the IO.xml file.
+The third file (or files) are those specified in the `IO.xml` file.

+The option `-Dstochdiff.writers=h5` can be used to specify [HDF5] output.
+In that case one output file is created, plus the log file.
+The format of the HDF5 output file uses the `.h5` extension.

 Overrides
 ~~~~~~~~~